Traveling As A Nurse Practitioner

 Being a travel nurse practitioner is like hitting the jackpot.
-With housing and travel costs covered, you basically get to explore new places for free.
-You also get paid more than working as a permanent employee.
+With a housing stipend and travel cost reimbursement, you basically get to explore new places for free.
+You also get paid more than you would as a permanent employee.
 You constantly have something to look forward to since you are living somewhere new every few months.
 The flexibility is great since you don’t have to work holidays and can take as much time off as you want.

 Another plus is you are constantly learning and will become more competent working in different clinical settings.
 When you are ready to settle down as a full-time employee, your resume will certainly stand out!

 Here’s a quick guide to becoming a traveling nurse practitioner.

 It’s a myth you need to be experienced to become a traveling nurse practitioner.
 That said, it can be easier to find an assignment with at least 3 years of experience.
 There is so much demand for nurse practitioners employers are much more willing to take new graduates than they are for other positions.

 Working as a travel NP as a new graduate is definitely do-able, but be sure to ask about the orientation process.
 Most employers will accept a new graduate as long as they make a relatively long commitment (at least 6 months).